Created: August 2018

 Expires: February 2032

-The Gateway TIF district is the most recently created of Lemont's three TIF districts.
-The Gateway TIF encompasses approximately 156 acres of property between the I&M Canal and Archer Avenue, including the industrial district west of IL-83.
+The Gateway TIF encompasses approximately 75 acres of property between the Cal-Sag Channel and Archer Avenue.
 The goal of the Gateway TIF district is to spur economic growth in an area that has inadequate utilities, deleterious land use, and deteriorating infrastructure.
 Redevelopment projects have not yet begun in the Gateway TIF District.
 However, through the assistance of a Special Service Area (SSA) within the TIF District, water and sewer utilities have been extended along Main Street to IL-83.